Coal-based thermal power plant

-The plant was developed in four phases and comprises four 330MW units and five 660MW units.
-Construction began in 2008 and the project was fully commissioned in 2013.
+The plant was developed in four phases and has four sub-critical technology-based 330MW units and five supercritical technology-based 660MW units.
+The construction began in 2008 and the project was fully commissioned in 2013.

-Phase I of the Mundra power plant consists of two 330MW units.
+Phase I of the Mundra power plant included the construction of two 330MW units.
 Unit 1 was commissioned in October 2009, eight months ahead of schedule, and Unit II was commissioned in March 2010.

-Phase II consists of two 330MW units: Unit 3 and Unit 4, which were commissioned in 2010.
-Phases III and IV consist of two and three units of 660MW each, numbered as units 5, 6, 7, 8 and 9.
+Phase II included two 330MW units – Unit 3 and Unit 4, which were commissioned in 2010.
+Phases III and IV made up of two and three units of 660MW each, numbered as units 5, 6, 7, 8 and 9.
 Units 5 and 6 were commissioned in December 2010 and June 2011 respectively.
 Unit 5 has the world’s first supercritical technology certified by the UN Framework Convention on Climate Change for carbon credits.

 Phase IV imports 6.4 mtpa of F-grade coal from Mahanadi Coalfields in Orissa, India.
 A coal jetty was set up 5km from the project site to transport coal from Mundra Port to the plant.